zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### editRow

-Switches the specified table row in edit mode.
+Switches the specified table row to edit mode.

 Fires the [edit](#events-edit) event.